 As You Like It.
 One of Shakespeare’s most celebrated comedies.
 I see As You Like as a close cousin of A Midsummer Night’s Dream.
 Young love, running off into the forest, and plenty of fun and silliness for everyone involved.
-Though, it isn’t without its dark edges.
+However, it is a much knottier play, that isn’t without its dark edges.

-But whether you are looking to learn more about this delightful play, or find a great monologue, I’m here to help.
-First of all what on earth is this play all about?
-Whether you skim read it (never a great idea with Shakespeare) or just can’t be bothered, here is a short summation:
+Whether you are looking to learn more about this delightful play, or find a great monologue, we’re here to help!
+First of all, we will discuss what on earth is this play all about?
+Here is a short summation:

 As You Like It Synopsis